MOHAMEDmakhloufi/digital_banking_backend/README.md

 # digital_banking_backend
+#I am learning this from Professor Mohamed Lyoussfi.
 This is a Java Spring Boot project for a digital banking backend, built with software testing and security in mind.
 The project provides RESTful APIs for managing customers, accounts, and transactions.

 Features